Grafeneck Euthanasia Centre

-The Grafeneck Euthanasia Centre (NS-Tötungsanstalt Grafeneck) housed in Grafeneck Castle was one of Nazi Germany's killing centres as part of their forced euthanasia programme.
+The Grafeneck Euthanasia Centre (NS-Tötungsanstalt Grafeneck) housed in Grafeneck Castle was one of Nazi Germany's extermination centres as part of their forced euthanasia programme.
 Today, it is a memorial site dedicated to the victims of the state-authorised programme also referred to since as Action T4.

 At least 10,500 mentally and physically disabled people, predominantly from Bavaria and Baden-Württemberg, were systematically killed during 1940.
 It was one of the first places in Nazi Germany where people were killed in large numbers in a gas chamber using carbon monoxide.
 This was the beginning of the Euthanasia Programme.